 The Sapient Paradox: "Why was there such a long gap between the emergence of genetically and anatomically modern humans and the development of complex behaviors?".
 How did we become cognitively modern after the Out of Africa event?
 If modern psychology was dormant, what brought it out?

 I think the strongest case for this can be made with comparative mythology and linguistics.
 There are a lot of universal beliefs that I don’t think can be explained by psychic unity.
 Stuff like the Sirius star being associated with dogs from Mexico to China to Australia.
 It’s strange, right?
 Is there something canine about that point in space?

-Still, the comparative approach is swimming upstream when used to make claims more than a few millenia back.
-Plenty say “oh we just can’t know” even if it’s pretty clear that the Sirius-dog connection is either chance, psychic unity, or diffusion.
+Still, the comparative approach is swimming upstream when used to make claims more than a few millennia back.
+Plenty say, “oh, we just can’t know,” even if it’s pretty clear that the Sirius-dog connection is either chance, psychic unity, or diffusion.
 Hard, though not impossible, to be the first two.
-Add up enough of those and you get a case for diffusion.
+Add up enough of those, and you get a case for diffusion.

-I have more to say about the nature of the ritual, so far it’s just a chemical and a couple stories.
+I have more to say about the nature of the ritual; so far, it’s just a chemical and a couple of stories.
 The other accounts are far more gruesome, even if Herakles has his moments.
 I also want to write about agriculture, psychological sex differences, snake mythology, and the invention of pronouns.
 Until then, I am interested in feedback, so leave a comment.

 And those that push the date back to 150,000 kya really softpedal the human condition.